 Sami Al-Khalili is a beatboxing, poet-spreading, vocal performance student at the Conservatory of Music in Victoria, BC.
 He considers himself a jack of art with interests in voice acting, acting for tv/film, improv acting, theatre, event production and event hosting.
 Currently, he runs his showcase in town called Speak, Easy at the Mint Victoria once a month.
 He’s been in the Full Monty as a principal lead under the theatre production of New Vintage Theatre in 2016.
 Inevitably, what he loves the most, is making inhuman sounds for people and for the stage.

-Gargi is going into her third year as an improviser, having received the majority of her training in Paper Street Theatre classes.
+Gargi is going into her fourth year as an improviser, having received the majority of her training in Paper Street Theatre classes.
 She first came to explore improv when she said "yes, and!" to a sign outside the studio that read: "Try improv?" and she never looked back.
-Gargi is also a founding member of local improv group First Time Last and is known in some circles for a character named Sassy Sally.
+She also spent a year and a half performing with local improv group First Time Last, of which she was a founding member.
+Gargi loves the magic moments of connection with audience members and fellow improvisers on stage.

 Emma is a local lighting designer and technician and has been a part of Paper Street Theatre since 2013.
 She also works with Ballet Étoile, Broken Rhythms, and the Award Winning Puente Theatre.
 She's hung lights in every theatre in Victoria.
 She likes hard work and good people.